top of page

 According to winemaker Maison Joseph Drouhin, they were the first to bottle Beaujolais Nouveau in the early fifties.
 This caused the wine's popularity to extend outside the region for the first time.
 By the Sixties, the demand for the bottles had skyrocketed.
 Bottlers competed with one another to get their product to cities like Lyon, Paris and London as fast as possible.
 SpiritedBiz.com credits a young winemaker Georges Duboeuf with converting an old Renault truck into a mobile machine.
 Georges also proved to be a marketing genius and is credited with bringing the wine to the US.
 His flamboyant posters and displays announcing “Le Beaujolais nouveau est arrivé” and over the top bottle labels made everyone take notice.
 Despite it being an inexpensive wine, Georges Duboeuf had a panache that appealed to the "it crowd."
 He used hot air balloons and bullet trains.
 He even employed Formula One racers to speed cases to Paris overnight.
 Bottles were often flown on the Supersonic Concorde to reach New York City in time for the midnight unveiling.
 Demand outgrew supply which added to the excitement.

-This has been part of my holiday tradition for over 2 decades.
-At one time in the early aughts of the twenty-first century, I was able to find over 9 different labels from 7 different liquor stores, each one with a unique taste.
+Annual Edit: This has been part of my holiday tradition for over 2 decades.
+At one time in the early aughts of the twenty-first century, I was able to find at least 9 different labels from 7 different liquor stores, each one with a subtlety unique taste.
 I've lived through good harvests and weathered through drought plagued seasons.
 I've introduced friends and family and even documented my first experience for another blog.
-During the pandemic however, bottles were harder to find.
+During the pandemic and the two years following, bottles were harder to find.
 There were no giant displays, no lavish cheese and wine tastings and only a few offerings.
 I wrote it off to circumstance.
-This year however, I am not so sure.
-Despite hitting to all my normal spots, I was only able to find 2 brands.
-It's a shame too because this year's vintage is delicious with strong fruity undertones.
-If you've never tried Beaujolais Nouveau, get out there and pick up a bottle of Georges Duboeuf while there's still time.
-I think you will be happy with your $14.99 investment.
-And if you happen to find another brand, give me a shout.
+This year I am hopeful.
+After work this Thursday evening, I will once again set out on my favorite steed, down the Jersey Turnpike and hit all the original spots and if I fail to secure my prize, I will venture further and deeper into the unknown in search of at least 3 brands before giving up.
+If you've never tried Beaujolais Nouveau, join me this year and pick up a bottle of Georges Duboeuf while there's still time.
+I'm certain supplies will be limited and think of me when you're sipping a glass to help get down that extra dry turkey your mother-in-law made.
+It's a $15 investment, well worth it.

 Recent Posts